ibm-cloud-docs/power-iaas/vpn-connections.md

 # Managing VPN connections
 {: #VPN-connections}

-Virtual Private Networking (VPN) access enables you to manage your Power Systems Virtual Servers remotely and securely over the IBM Cloud® private network.
+Use Virtual Private Networking (VPN) to manage your Power Systems Virtual Servers remotely and securely over the IBM Cloud® private network.
 You can use VPN to log in to the private network, complete your work, and log out.

 With VPN access, you can:

-•Establish a VPN connection to the private network via SSL, or IPsec.
+- Establish a VPN connection to the private network via SSL, or IPsec.
-•Access your Virtual Servers through its primary private IP address by SSH or RDP.
+- Access your Virtual Servers through the primary private IP address by SSH or RDP.
-•Connect to your Virtual Server’s IPMI IP address for low-level server management or rescue needs.
+- Connect to your Virtual Server’s IPMI IP address for low-level server management or rescue needs.

-Each of your account can be given VPN access and can be limited regarding the subnets to which it needs access.
-You must have VPN access enabled and a VPN password specified before attempting to log in to VPN services.
+Each of your accounts can be given VPN access and can be limited regarding the subnets to which it needs access.
+You must have VPN access that is enabled and a VPN password that is specified before you attempt to log in to VPN services.

-A maximum of four VPN coonections are supported for one account.
-Maximum number of policies (IKE and IPSEC) is limited to four.
+A maximum of four VPN connections are supported for one account.
+Maximum number of policies (IKE and IPsec) is limited to four.
 {: important}

-To learn more about using the command-line interface to for VPN connections, see [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connections).
+To learn more about using the command-line interface for VPN connections, see [IBM Power Systems Virtual Servers CLI Reference](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#vpn-connections).

 ## Creating VPN connections
 {: #creating-VPN-connections}